smithy-lang/smithy/docs/source/1.0/guides/evolving-models.rst

 The following changes to structure shapes are backward-compatible:

 #.
 Adding new optional members to a structure.
 #.
-Removing the :ref:`required-trait` from a structure member marked with
+Removing the :ref:`required-trait` from a structure member when the
-   the :ref:`input-trait`.
+   structure is marked with the :ref:`input-trait`.
+#.
+Removing the :ref:`required-trait` from a structure member and replacing
+   it with the :ref:`default-trait`.

 The following changes to a structure are not backward-compatible:

 #.
 Renaming a member.
 #.
 Removing a member.
 #.
 Changing the shape targeted by a member.
 #.
-Adding the required trait to a member.
+Adding the :ref:`required-trait` to a member.
+#.
+Removing the :ref:`default-trait` from a member.
+#.
+Adding the :ref:`default-trait` to a member that was not previously marked
+   with the :ref:`required-trait`.

 Booleans and API evolution